-- Only use a few colors
+- Only use a few colors.

 - Illustrations are better than images (images in GIFs can increase the file size dramatically, even with just the smallest movement).

-- Delete duplicate frames
+- Delete duplicate frame.

 - Save with the minimum quality when exporting your file from Photoshop.